BadWolf0081/porygon/README.md

 3. `go build .`
 5. `pm2 start ./porygon --name porygon`

+---

+There's also a Docker image `ghcr.io/lenisko/porygon:main`

 # Further Customisation

 Basic customisation of Porygon's localisation and layout.
 Simply `cp templates/current.json templates/current.override.json` and edit accordingly, using the examples in current.json.
 Note that some of the more generic emojis are contained within this.

+To get emoji working, you want to create two guilds where one would be for bot to join and store emojis.
+On emote guild execute `/create-emotes` and `/list-emotes` to upload and list emotes for template needs.
+Emotes can be used on all guilds bot is logged.

 # Updating